maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/21-marin-county-registrar-of-voters/all-elections/en/voting-basics/voting-with-disabilities.md

 Look for the access symbol on the back cover of your County Voter Information Guide.
 If your current polling place is not accessible, and you want to vote at an accessible polling place, call the Elections office at least 2 weeks before the election: (415) 473-6439.

+[Marin Transit](https://marintransit.org/marin-access) can provide transportation to polling places for older voters, voters with disabilities, low-income residents, and others who cannot or choose not to drive.

 #### Accessible Voting Equipment

 Each polling place in Marin County has: